 Canadians spend about $300-million a year on light bulbs*.
-Check if you have any of the older type of light bulbs in your home, such as Incandescent Bulbs which were phased out in 2014.
-These traditional bulbs are using more energy than you might think, while not producing as much light.
-In fact, 90% of the energy used was actually given off as heat, while the remaining 10% produced light.
-Switching over to light emitting diodes (LEDs,) compact fluorescent lamps (CFLs,) and halogen bulbs is the right choice.
+Check if you have any of the older types of light bulbs in your home, such as Incandescent Bulbs, which were phased out in 2014.
+These traditional bulbs are using more energy than you might think while not producing as much light.
+In fact, 90% of the energy used is given off as heat, while the remaining 10% produced light.
+Switching over to light-emitting diodes (LEDs,) compact fluorescent lamps (CFLs,) and halogen bulbs is the right choice.
 They can last longer and consume approximately 70% less energy.

 2) Unplug Chargers

 Who else is guilty of leaving your phone charger plugged in 24/7?
 I know I am!
 There's a term for this I recently discovered to be called "vampire power," which is the amount of power a device uses in standby mode when you aren't using it.
 A couple of chargers probably won't be making too much of a noticeable difference, but collectively they can be responsible for 10% of your energy bill.

 3) Cold-water Laundry

 Hot water use can account for 20% of an average 3-4 person family's annual energy bill*.
 Running your machine on warm or hot water is one of the most common costs of energy in a household.
 Switching to cold water will not just use less power and money, but your clothes will be as clean.
 You can even look into detergents specially designed for cold water washes.

 4) Insulate Windows and Doors